MESH-Research/knowledge-commons-works/README.md

 Using GIT, clone this repository.
 You should then have a folder called `knowledge-commons-repository` (unless you chose to name it something else) on your local computer.

-## Add .env.private file
+## Add .env file

 Private environment variables (like security keys) should never be committed to version control or a repository.
 You must create your own .env.private file and place it at the root level of the knowledge-commons-repository folder.
+Any configuration variables to be picked up by Invenio should have the prefix "INVENIO_" added to the beginning of the variable name.
+Environment variables for other services (e.g., for pgadmin) should not.

 This file should contain at least the following variables, substituting appropriate values after each = sign:

-SECRET_KEY=CHANGE_ME
+INVENIO_SECRET_KEY=CHANGE_ME
-SECURITY_LOGIN_SALT='..put a long random value here..'
+INVENIO_SECURITY_LOGIN_SALT='..put a long random value here..'
-CSRF_SECRET_SALT='..put a long random value here..'
+INVENIO_CSRF_SECRET_SALT='..put a long random value here..'
-DATACITE_PASSWORD=myothersecurepassword
+INVENIO_DATACITE_PASSWORD=myothersecurepassword
 PGADMIN_DEFAULT_EMAIL=myemail@somedomain.edu
 PGADMIN_DEFAULT_PASSWORD=myverysecurepassword
+POSTGRES_USER=knowledge-commons-repository
+POSTGRES_PASSWORD=knowledge-commons-repository
+POSTGRES_DB=knowledge-commons-repository

 ## Customize .env.local file